jamtmac1/boxing-ai-muse/README.md

 # boxing-ai-muse
 An AI-powered boxing analytics web app inspired by StatMuse + Boxrec, built with Next.js, Supabase, AWS and OpenAI.
+PunchStat.

 will also feature dropship merchvia tapstitch